gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/QR Code scanning guide.md

 giniBankConfiguration.qrCodeScanningEnabled = true
 ```

-For allowing to scan only QR code without the ability to take images, you need to enable the flag for this in the `GiniBankConfiguration`, but also the QR scanning ability, like so:
+For activating QR code-only mode without the ability to take images, you need to enable the flag in the `GiniBankConfiguration`, but also the QR scanning ability, like so:
 ```swift
 let giniBankConfiguration = GiniBankConfiguration.shared
 ...